Trump signs bill named for Sen. McCain, doesn’t mention him

 In May, a West Wing aide dismissed McCain’s negative opinion on Trump’s CIA nominee during a closed-door meeting by saying of the senator that “he’s dying anyway.”
 Trump, who has long prided himself on never apologizing, believing it shows weakness, did not apologize, but the aide was later fired.

-On Monday, McCain expressed pride in the bill signing in a statement he issued afterward.
+In a statement Monday, McCain expressed pride in the bill.

 “I’m proud the NDAA is now law & humbled Congress chose to designate it in my name.
 As Chairman of the Armed Services Cmte, I’ve found high purpose in service of a cause greater than self_the cause of our troops who defend America & all that she stands for,” he tweeted.

-His wife, Cindy McCain, meanwhile, retweeted a tweet from CBS News that noted Trump had neglected to mention McCain at the signing.
+His wife, Cindy McCain, meanwhile, retweeted a post from CBS News that noted Trump had neglected to mention McCain at the signing.